SupercedeTech/yesod-auth-simple/README.md

 ## Security notes

-This libary is not yet on Hackage and some aspects are still missing, in particular: CSRF protection.
-Check the [issues](https://github.com/riskbook/yesod-auth-simple/issues) before using.

 This library will send POST requests containing the user's password (including as they type it via an XHR when you choose to use the Zxcvbn strength algorithm).
 It is therefore **vital** that you do not log the request bodies of these routes to avoid storing passwords in plaintext logs on your server.
 Sensitive routes are currently: loginR, setPasswordR, confirmR, and passwordStrengthR.
 We are investigating ways to improve developer experience here.

 Please also beware of logging the HTTP `Referrer` header and confirmation/reset URLs themselves, which at certain points will include the account confirmation or password reset token.